twilco/kosmonaut/README.md

 [![Build Status](https://travis-ci.com/twilco/kosmonaut.svg?branch=master)](https://travis-ci.com/twilco/kosmonaut) [![Join the chat at https://gitter.im/kosmonaut-browser/community](https://badges.gitter.im/kosmonaut-browser/community.svg)](https://gitter.im/kosmonaut-browser/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Kosmonaut is a web browser prioritizing speed and privacy, serving as the vehicle for your journey across the world wide web.
+Kosmonaut is a web browser engine created to serve as the vehicle for your journey across the world wide web.

 > The road to the stars is steep and dangerous.
 But we're not afraid...space flights can't be stopped.
 >